srlMW/MWs-Mega-Miner/README.md

-# Powermines selected type of ore
+#MWs Mega Miner
+Powermines the ore you select for blazing xp rates